 Homemade sauce is always better, and you can’t beat this 10 Minute Teriyaki Sauce!
-Chances are, you’ll have everything you need right in your pantry!
+Chances are, you’ll have everything you’ll need right in your pantry.
+The uses for this sweet and tangy, slightly salty sauce are endless too!

 I’m always preparing a sauce for something or another.
 If it’s not a pasta dish, then it’s a chicken dish, or a dip.
 Yes, in our home, a dip is a sauce too, because I will often use a dip as a sauce.
 If you take a look at my Artichoke and Spinach Dip Pizza, you’ll know exactly what I’m talking about.

-teriyaki sauce!
 Use up what you need to, but freeze the rest and just thaw it and re-heat it later.
-You can even portion the leftover sauce out into individual ice-cube holes and freeze them that way.
+You can even portion the leftover sauce out into ice-cube trays and freeze them that way.
 When completely frozen, pop them out and save them in a freezer-friendly resealable bag.
-Take out one or two when you need them and keep the rest frozen.
-The sauce will last up to three months in a frozen state.
+Take out one or two when you need them and keep the rest frozen for up to three months.

 My Vegetarian Mushroom Gravy is a great freezable recipe as well.
 Make a big batch of gravy and portion it out in one-cup servings.
 Just thaw at room temperature and whisk while re-heating on a medium temperature.
 Use this gravy for mashed potatoes – obviously! – or as a dip for french fries.
 Even though it’s vegetarian, you can still serve it with beef, pork, or chicken; I did!

 Oh, you really need to take a look at this recipe!
 Homemade Enchilada Sauce is the perfect freezer sauce.
 And, as you know, Dear Reader, enchilada sauce is good on almost anything!
-And, if it’s the last thing you do, and just because I can never get enough of this stuff, even though it’s not really freezer-friendly, you’ve got to check out my Newfoundland Donair Sauce.
-Don’t worry about it not being freezer-friendly, because there’s never any leftovers to freeze anyway.
-Trust me!
+Try my sauce in Kylee’s chicken enchilada recipe!

 Well, that’s a whole lot of sauce talk!
 Doesn’t that sound like the name of a future entertainment/gossip talk show?
 You heard it here first, folks!

-When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this 10 Minute Teriyaki Sauce.
-Serve this sauce over sauteed chicken, baste it on some thin cut beef strips and throw them on the grill, drizzle a little over some fried rice, etc. It’s simply delicious!
+When all is said and done, nothing beats a good sauce recipe and nothing beats the ease of this sauce.
+Serve this sauce over sautéed chicken, baste it on some thin cut beef strips and throw them on the grill, just like I did here.
+I love this sauce drizzled over fried rice and steamed vegetables too.
+It really is that delicious!

 10 Minute Teriyaki Sauce